 Of course, the dirt roads that Margaret described have disappeared.
 Buses, vans, trucks, taxis run briskly throughout the island taking advantage of the many paved roads.
 Scenes of many villages dot the landscape around the island; we were lucky enough to tour them.
-One can see many schools with many students wearing Joanne snapped this photo of Myron in front of the Robert uniforms.
+One can see many schools with many students wearing uniforms.